 1. Take someone with you

 Hospital appointments can be daunting, especially when you're receiving a cancer diagnosis.
 It's normal to be unable to take all the information in.
-One study, for example, found that 40-80% of medical information isn't retained, especially when it's stressful.

 An extra pair of ears, someone to ask questions or take notes can help, so take a partner, family member or friend to appointments with you.